tg769/lost_and_found_web_app/D1_Inception.md

 **Must Have** — David tied the problem directly to financial loss, showing a strong motivation to use a centralized lost-and-found solution.

 ---
+### **Interview 6**
+* Who was interviewed (role/background): Daniel, campus IT support, manages the tech infrastructure and helps troubleshoot issues with university systems.
+* Who participated in the interview (team members): Aryan
+* Interview date: September 20, 2025
+* Customer segment represented: Campus staff was involved in operational support and he has a focus on making campus services better.
+Key Insights:
+* Daniel does find lost items occasionally which is related to campus tech, for example- chargers or laptop accessories, in computer labs and public workspaces.
+* He thinks the current system of reporting lost items is mostly alright but does lacks efficiency and organization.
+* His main problem with the current system is the inconsistency of how lost items are managed across various departments.
+* Even though he doesn’t feel a personal need for a lost and found system, he acknowledges that a system like this would definitely improve operational efficiency for faculty and staff.
+Representative Quotes:
+* “I don’t deal with lost items much myself, but I hear a lot about it from the students.”
+* “As of right now there is no centralized way to track the items across departments.
+It’s not broken, but it could be a lot better.”
+* “It’d be helpful to have a system that brings everything together, but it’s not something I would actually seek out on my own.”
+Assessment:
+Nice to Have — Daniel knows that there is potential value in a centralized system for lost items but doesn’t see it as an urgent or immediate need from his perspective.

+---
+### **Interview 7**
+* Who was interviewed (role/background): Sam, senior business major, rarely misplaces items and is generally unconcerned with a system for lost and found.
+* Who participated in the interview (team members): Aryan
+* Interview date: September 21, 2025
+* Customer segment represented: Has a busy schedule but a very low frequency of losing personal items.
+Key Insights:
+* Sam is very organized and does not lose items often, so he hasn’t experienced the frustration others have with lost and found systems.
+* He sees the idea of a web app for tracking lost items as unnecessary and doesn’t  actually see the value in it.
+* When he does misplace something, he either finds it on his own or doesn’t worry too much about it.
+* Sam is really skeptical about new technologies unless they provide clear and immediate value, which he doesn’t see with a lost and found system.
+Representative Quotes:
+* “I rarely lose things, and when I do, it’s usually never a major inconvenience that I get over quickly.”
+* “Personally, I don’t see why I’d need an app for lost items.
+I’ve managed just fine without it.”
+* “If it’s not going to save me time or make my life easier, I wouldn’t bother using it.”
+Assessment:
+Don’t Care — Sam doesn’t acknowledge the need for a lost and found platform and is very unlikely to engage with it, as he doesn’t experience the same things that others do.

 ---